-Our annual incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, pre-established corporate performance objectives by Messrs.
-Barton, Wyll and, commencing in 2018, Gammieri.
+Our annual incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, preestablished corporate performance objectives by Messrs.
+Barton, Wyll and Gammieri.

 Eligibility to receive these cash bonuses incentivizes such executive officers to strive to perform at their highest levels and further our interests and the interests of our stockholders.
-Mr. Rady and Mr. Gammieri did not participate in the incentive bonus plan or have target bonus percentages in 2017, and as such, their annual bonuses were entirely at the discretion of the Compensation Committee.
-However, commencing in 2018, Mr. Gammieri will participate in the incentive bonus plan and have a target bonus percentage of 50%.
+Mr. Rady did not participate in the incentive bonus plan or have a target bonus percentage in 2018, and as such, his annual bonus was entirely at the discretion of the Compensation Committee.

 Minimum, Target and Maximum Bonus Amounts.
 Under the incentive bonus plan, 50% of Messrs.
-Barton, Wyll and, commencing in 2018, Gammieri's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with at or below threshold representing a 0% payout level for the applicable financial measure, target performance representing a 100% payout level for the applicable financial measure and maximum or greater performance representing a 200% payout level for the applicable financial measure).
+Barton, Wyll and Gammieri's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with below threshold representing a 0% payout level for the applicable financial measure, target performance representing a 100% payout level for the applicable financial measure).
 Fifty percent of Messrs.
-Barton, Wyll and, commencing in 2018, Gammieri's annual bonus will be determined in the discretion of the Compensation Committee based on the executive's individual performance and such other factors as the Compensation Committee deems appropriate.
+Barton, Wyll and Gammieri's annual bonus will be determined in the discretion of the Compensation Committee based on the executive's individual performance and such other factors as the Compensation Committee deems appropriate.
 The payout levels to be determined for the 50% discretionary component of Messrs.
-Barton, Wyll and, commencing in 2018, Gammieri's annual bonus will range between 0% and 150% of target.
+Barton, Wyll and Gammieri's annual bonus will range between 0% and 250% of target.
 As a result, in no event will Messrs.
-Barton, Wyll or, commencing in 2018, Gammieri receive an annual bonus payout in excess of 175% of their respective target bonus.
+Barton, Wyll or Gammieri receive an annual bonus payout in excess of 250% of their respective target bonus.

-2017 target bonuses under the incentive bonus plan for Robert F. Barton, our Executive Vice President and Chief Financial Officer and Adam Wyll, our Senior Vice President, General Counsel and Secretary, were 100% and 75% of base salary, respectively.
+2018 target bonuses under the incentive bonus plan for Robert F. Barton, our Executive Vice President and Chief Financial Officer, Adam Wyll, our Senior Vice President, General Counsel and Secretary, and Jerry Gammieri, our Vice President of Construction and Development, were 100%, 75% and 50% of base salary, respectively.